Inflation Reduction Act | Just Transition

 The Inflation Reduction Act (IRA) is a historic climate law with many incentives for clean energy.
 CEBN is answering frequently asked questions from small businesses, organizations, and individuals who are interested in taking advantage of these incentives and deploying clean energy.
 In this article, we will provide an overview of the labor requirements for bonus tax credits.

 Most of the tax credits in the IRA have a “base” credit amount and a “bonus” amount.
-Labor requirements are among the factors impacting whether projects qualify for an additional bonus amount.
+Labor requirements are among the factors impacting whether projects qualify for an additional bonus amount that is five times the value of the base amount.
+For example, the Clean Electricity ITC base value is 6% of the total project cost and the bonus value is 30%.

 Labor requirements include (1) prevailing wage requirements for construction workers and (2) apprenticeship requirements, which specify a certain percent of construction must be done by apprentices.
 Meeting these requirements unlocks the higher tax credit rates for the majority of clean energy tax credits.